So what's next? You need to know how best to promote your online course.

 If you start sending these emails regularly, then your audience will tune you out.
 Worst, email software like Gmail is probably going to systematically send you to the Promotions folder, which has a much lower open rate.

-Explicitly promotional emails are better sent ideally only a few times a year, in special occasions like for example Black Friday, Cyber Monday, New Year, or some other yearly event, or other rare occasion in general.
+Explicitly promotional emails are better sent ideally only a few times a year, on special occasions like for example Black Friday, Cyber Monday, New Year, some other yearly event, or other rare occasions in general.

 How to promote a course launch via email marketing?

-Another option is to send this type of email every time that you publish a brand new course, and send educational emails in-between while the course production is ongoing.
+Another marketing strategy for selling your online course is to send this type of email every time that you publish a brand new course, and send educational emails in-between while the course production is ongoing.

 As the course gets recorded each week, you can then publish the available lessons on your website, and send a weekly link to a free sample lesson.